-There are no consulates located in the State of Oklahoma.
-Foreign citizens can reach out to the applicable honorary consul in Oklahoma directly, or find the applicable consulate for the region that includes Oklahoma by consulting the Texas Secretary of State website.
+There are two consulates located in the State of Oklahoma: Guatemala and Mexico.
+Foreign citizens can also reach out to the applicable honorary consul in Oklahoma directly, or find the applicable consulate for the region that includes Oklahoma by consulting the Texas Secretary of State website.

 Another great resource for finding consuls in our region is the World Affairs Council of Dallas-Ft.
 Worth.

 Honorary consuls are individuals who live in Oklahoma and represent foreign countries here.
 The services of an honorary consul are typically requested for the same circumstances as for a career consul, such as passport issues and legalization of documents.
 In addition, honorary consuls perform other official functions of the foreign country, and often host its dignitaries when they travel to Oklahoma.

 The following is a list of honorary consuls in Oklahoma.
 Countries without a representative in Oklahoma are encouraged to appoint one.